 Brexit and beneficiaries – selling an estate

 Brexit.
 The subject has rarely been absent from headlines in recent months.
-With the upcoming EU election merely days away, it will return to the forefront of the minds of the electorate; even if merely to spoil a ballot and express dissatisfaction of the stagnant political process.
+With the recent EU election, it has returned to the forefront of the minds of the electorate; even if merely to spoil a ballot and express dissatisfaction of the stagnant political process.

 For those also suffering a bereavement and dealing with the sale of a property in the deceased’s estate, the never-ending Brexit saga (now bumped to 31st October 2019) adds a whole new obstacle to surmount.